bc2003/Job-Applications-Manager/README.md

 ## Introduction

-For the CPSC 210 project, I will be creating a job application manager which can keep track of all your job applications.
+For this project, I will be creating a job application manager which can keep track of all your job applications.
 This application allows you to input information about a job/internship of interest.
 The actual management aspect